Vavuz/MusicTeacher/README.md

 # MusicTeacher

-A website for my friend Michele who teaches piano, guitar, piano, and music theory.
+A not finished website for my friend who teaches piano, guitar, and music theory.